 MBA Direct Admissions Program

 Dickinson College has a direct admission agreement with the Simon Business School, University of Rochester that allows eligible students special consideration in admissions.
-Interested students should contact the Career Center for more information as early as their sophomore year.
+Interested students should contact the Center for Advising, Internships & Lifelong Career Development for more information.

 Contact the Center for Advising, Internships & Lifelong Career Development for more information and assistance with admission to graduate programs.